 Opened in 2010, the Willamette Humane Society Spay and Neuter Clinic is the region’s first low-cost, high-quality spay and neuter clinic.
 Our clinic serves owned cats and community cats, as well as adoptable pets in the care of WHS.
 Since opening, the WHS Spay and Neuter Clinic has performed over 55,000 procedures.

 WHS is dedicated to ending shelter overpopulation by providing accessible, high-quality sterilization services to our community’s companion animals.
 By having your dog or cat surgically sterilized, you are doing your part to prevent the birth of unwanted puppies and kittens.
 Spaying and neutering is recognized as the best defense against shelter overpopulation.

 Our compassionate team is made up of qualified, licensed veterinarians, as well as trained, licensed certified veterinary technicians (CVTs) and veterinary assistants.
 We are proud to offer accessibly priced services, as well as reduced costs for community members on government assistance and free programs for community animals.

 For more information about the WHS Spay and Neuter Clinic, call 503-480-7729 or email firstname.lastname@example.org.

 Clinic Rates and Services

 For Owned Cats

-The WHS Spay and Neuter Clinic is pleased to offer affordable sterilization rates for owned cats in Marion and Polk Counties.
+The WHS Spay and Neuter Clinic is pleased to offer affordable sterilization rates for owned cats.
+These services include pain medication, a nail trim and e-collar.
 Our current feline-focused services and pricing include: